mahmoudgaza2023/MiniMax-01/docs/vllm_deployment_guild.md

 Or

 ```
-MiniMax model is not currently supported
+MiniMax-Text-01 or MiniMax-VL-01 model is not currently supported
 ```

 We provide two solutions: